PowerShell/DscResources/DscResource.DocumentationHelper/readme.md

 ### Details in the MOF Schema

-Inside the .schema.mof file for a specific resoruce the script will look for the following elements automatically:
+Inside the .schema.mof file for a specific resource the script will look for the following elements automatically:

  * Property names and data types